 Music: Jill Halstead

-Cast: Sarah Lam (actress); Luke Birch (Dancer); Layla Smith (dancer); Geoffery Unkovich (dancer); Aneta Zwierzynska (dancer)
+Cast: Sarah Lam (actor); Luke Birch (dancer); Layla Smith (dancer); Geoffery Unkovich (dancer); Aneta Zwierzynska (dancer)

 Film Editor: Arturo Calvete